Insomnia (1997 film): Plot

 Engström learns from one of Tanja's friends that she had been seeing Jon Holt (Bjørn Floberg), a crime novelist.
-He correctly deduces that Holt killed Tanja, but Holt blackmails Engström with his knowledge of the Vik shooting.
-The two meet and decide to frame Tanja's boyfriend Eilert for her murder, with Engström later planting Holt's gun under Eilert's bed.
-However, Hagen is not convinced of Eilert's involvement, and when new evidence emerges, Engström knows that it is only a matter of time until Holt is arrested.
+He correctly deduces that Holt killed Tanja, but Holt reveals that he saw Engström shoot Vik.
+The two decide to frame Tanja's boyfriend Eilert for her murder, with Engström later planting Holt's gun under Eilert's bed and Holt giving testimony about Eilert being abusive.
+However, Hagen is not convinced, and when new evidence emerges, Engström knows that it is only a matter of time until Holt is arrested.

-Engström tracks down Holt in some rotting wooden buildings on the waterfront and tries to talk with him.
-Holt suspects that Engström has come to kill him and holds him at gunpoint.
-He explains how he killed Tanja in a fit of rage when she rejected his advances.
+Engström tracks Holt to some waterfront properties that are slowly collapsing into the sea.
+Holt suspects that Engström has come to kill him and holds him at gunpoint, explaining how he killed Tanja in a fit of rage when she rejected his advances.
 Holt tries to flee across a pier, but the rotten floorboards give way and he falls into the water below, striking his head on the way down.
 He drowns as Engström watches.
-When Engström rummages through Holt's nearby house, he finds Tanja's dress, which Holt had removed before dumping the body.
-With Holt dead, and this definitive proof that he was the murderer, the case is closed.
+When Engström searches Holt's nearby house, he finds Tanja's dress, which Holt had removed before dumping the body.
+With Holt dead, and definitive proof he was the murderer, the case is closed.

 Just before he leaves town, Engström is visited by Hagen, who shows him a cartridge case found at the site where Vik was shot.
-She notes that it is a Norma case, which Engström confirms is a brand used by the Swedish police.
-Engström expects Hagen to arrest him, but instead she simply places the cartridge case on a table and leaves.
+She notes it is a Norma, which Engström confirms is a brand used by the Swedish police.
+Engström expects Hagen to arrest him, but instead she simply places the cartridge on a table and leaves.
 Engström drives out of town, his face and eyes showing great weariness, and he seems not to have recovered from his insomnia.